 My work has taken on a new life.
-My digital portraits were shown in Times Square during NFT.NYC, Stratosphere curated by Sabet, I was honored to be a panelist at Women in Web3 and a few other events here and there.
+My digital portraits were shown in Times Square during NFT.NYC, curated shows around the world and metaverse, I was honored to be a panelist at several talks, and a few other events here and there.
 And I received a grant to create an immersive experience!
 It all happened within five months!

 If this sounds like something you would enjoy doing as a curious collector, writer, musician, painter, designer, or creative, I made a very easy guide for anyone looking to get into the NFT world — without confusing language.
 Visit here to download it.